lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 As you can see, the traveled trajectory varies for different simulations:
 ![png](img/citros2.png "CITROS example")

-This graph shows values from data attribute vs. independent parameter for each of the simulation, the mean value over all the simulations and 3 σ interval.
+The graph below shows values from data attribute vs. independent parameter for each of the simulation, the mean value over all the simulations and 3 σ interval.

 ![png](img/citros3.png "CITROS example")